 Verizon’s process to do business with potential suppliers is the same for all suppliers.
 To be considered for doing business with Verizon, you must first register in the Supplier Database.
 Register Now.

 Verizon does not certify diverse suppliers.
 We recognize certifications from associations for service Veterans, the California Public Utilities Commission (CPUC), the National Minority Supplier Development Council (NMSDC), the Women's Business Enterprise National Council (WBENC), the U.S. Business Leadership Network (USBLN), the National Gay & Lesbian Chamber of Commerce (NGLCC) and various federal and state government agencies.

 Verizon expects its prime suppliers to honor their commitment to diversity by actively including certified MWDVBE or LGBT suppliers as Tier Two vendors in Verizon procurements.
-However, we do not dictate which companies prime suppliers use subcontractors.
+However, we do not dictate which companies prime suppliers use as subcontractors.